The Mowgli's

-The Mowgli's were an American alternative rock band from Calabasas, California.
+The Mowgli's are an American alternative rock band from Calabasas, California, most known for their alternative radio hit single "San Francisco."

 Background and formation

-Di Panni, Appelbaum, Trent, and Warren were all friends from Calabasas High School.
-They were joined by Earl, a childhood friend of some of the bandmates.
+Most of The Mowgli's grew up together outside of Los Angeles in Calabasas, CA. Dieden grew up in Kansas City and Hogan grew up in Oklahoma City.

 In late 2009, Michael Vincze met Colin Dieden, who had recently moved from Kansas City, at a party.
 Later, the two wrote one of the group's first songs by combining elements of pieces they were both developing.
 This would become the track "The Great Divide".

-It was during an impromptu trip to San Francisco that Vincze and Dieden wrote the track "San Francisco".
-The initial version was written in one night at a cheap motel room the bandmates were staying in.

-Over the next couple of months, they recruited additional musicians.
-At one point, the band swelled to ten members.
-Hogan, originally a member of the L.A. group Panamerica, joined after sitting in with the band on a jam session one evening.
+It was during an impromptu trip to San Francisco that Vincze and Dieden wrote the track "San Francisco" one night at a cheap motel room the bandmates were staying in.
+Hogan joined after sitting in with the band on a jam session one evening.

 They are named after a former band member's dog Mowgli, itself named after the character from Rudyard Kipling's novel The Jungle Book.
 The apostrophe in their name is meant to be possessive: rather than the dog belonging to them, they felt they belonged to the dog.
-Four of the members are from the Calabasas area of northern Los Angeles County while guitarist/singer Josh Hogan is from Oklahoma City.